Small Communities on the Quimper Peninsula:

 Kala Point is a community seven miles (15 minutes) south of Port Townsend.
 Platted in 1982, it is 396-acres of private, custom homes from 1,500 square feet to 5,000 square feet.
 It’s a balance of living and nature that is maintained through Conditions, Covenants and Restrictions (CCRs).
 All building lots are a minimum of 1/3 of an acre.
 For all intents and purposes, Kala Point is a park…huge trees, walking trails, tennis courts, a mile and half of private beach, pool, Jacuzzi, sauna and a small exercise facility in a clubhouse available for private parties or go to weekly TGIF Welcome Parties.
 In addition to homes, Kala Point also offers duplex-style condominiums and three apartment-style buildings for maintenance-free living.
 These can range in size from one bedroom, 800-square foot units to three bedroom 2000-square foot and most have open water views.
 It's an ideal place to retire, with marvelous community activities to participate in.
 (You only need to get as involved as you want.)
 15 minutes to Port Townsend; 20 minutes to Port Ludlow…in the heart of East Jefferson County.

 Marrowstone Island is the getaway place from active Port Townsend!
 The island living is quiet and pastoral.
 The east side of the island has marine traffic about 1000 yards off-shore which include luxury liners, cargo ships, sail boats, submarines, and sometimes even aircraft carriers out of Bremerton.
 Quite a site to behold!
 Mystery Bay, on the west side of the island, is one of the most protected and serene bays in the area.
 Deep water allows for buoys and a community dock.
 The one store on the Island in Nordland and sells milk, bread, movies and wine but full shopping is in Port Hadlock 10 -30 minutes away depending on your location.
-Homes range from no-bank waterfront on Griffiths Point Road to the west, to very high bank waterfront on the southeast end above famous Glass Beach where tides bring the glass pieces from near and far.
+Homes range from no-bank waterfront on Griffith Point Road to the west, to high bank waterfront on the southeast end above Kinney Point State Park.
+This 76 acre park is part of the Washington's Marine Trail and its campsites exist for the benefit of visitors arriving by human or wind powered watercraft.
 In between, can be a mobile or a mansion on an acre to a 14-acre parcel.
 Many options available, but you’ll need a professional tour to make a good decision.
 The northern tip of the island is Fort Flagler State Park, a 784-acre marine camping park surrounded on three sides by 19,100 feet of saltwater shoreline.
 The park rests on a high bluff overlooking Puget Sound, with views of the Olympic and Cascade Mountains.
 Many historic buildings remain at this 19th-century-established military fort.

 Chimacum & Port Hadlock